 Usually, you would use a program like Adobe After Effects to create a Light Wrap for video footage, but in this tutorial, we’ll of course use Photoshop to apply this technique to photographs.

 You can think of a Light Wrap as a way to simulate the ambient light in a scene that would be cast on to the subject by the background.

 This effect is meant to be very subtle, you may not even notice it, but that’s the whole point.
 It’s all those little details that make the biggest difference in the end.

 In my second example, I’ll show you how to apply a light wrap to a scene where the subject is indoors and in a darker area.

 I’ll also show you how to add ambient color to the subject so that it blends better in the scene.

-Remember that this is a tutorial that is showing you a technique that could be created and applied in many different ways, and that you may find different blending modes, or adjustments that work better in your scene.
+Remember that this is a tutorial that shows you a technique that could be created and applied in many different ways, and that you may find different blending modes or adjustments that work better in your scene.